I’ve consulted full-time for 20 years, working alongside clients in technology, finance, healthcare, the social sector, and government.

 - Foundations of Humane Technology from Center for Humane Technology

-- As of this writing, I’ve completed:
+As of this writing, I’ve completed:

 - 77 consulting engagements for

-- over 30 individual clients
+- more than 30 individual clients

 - across a 20 year span.